Could olive oil cut the risk of breast cancer?

 Oct 2, 2015

-However, I think it would be very misleading for the public to think that one single oil can single-handedly prevent cancer – it takes a well rounded diet full of other nutrients and antioxidants to compliment it.
-We can consume all the olive oil we want but if we are still going through a drive-through twice a day or filling our grocery carts with 85 percent processed foods then olive oil doesn’t have a chance as a component of cancer prevention.
+However, it would be misleading for to think that one single oil can single-handedly prevent cancer.
+It takes a well rounded diet full of other nutrients and antioxidants to compliment it.
+We can consume all the olive oil we want, but if we are still going through a drive-through twice a day or filling our grocery carts with 85% processed foods, then olive oil doesn’t have a chance as a component of cancer prevention.

 We make it easy.